 On the popular game show The Price is Right, players must attempt to guess the price of products in order to win.
 What is not evident on the show, however, is that the retailers setting the prices of these products are often guessing as much as the players are.
 For both parties, their predictions don’t always lead to victory.

-The contestants and retailers run into the same issue when trying to figure out the right prices: human error.
-It’s human nature to be imperfect.
-We are biased, we are afraid to take risks, and we can’t solve complex algorithms in our head fast enough to come up with a truly accurate number in time, so we have to make an educated guess and cross our fingers.
+The contestants and retailers run into the same issue when trying to figure out the right prices: we can’t solve complex algorithms in our head fast enough to come up with a truly accurate number in time, so we have to make an educated guess and cross our fingers.

-Machine learning has none of these issues, so it’s no surprise that data scientists have proved it can easily win The Price is Right.
-This article will explain how machine learning can win the retail pricing game as well, and why every retailer should invest in ML-based pricing optimization to be a strong player in the modern market.
+Machine learning doesn't have this issue, so it’s no surprise that retailers are increasingly adopting it to empower their teams.
+This article will explain how machine learning can help retail teams win the retail pricing game as well, and why every retailer should invest in ML-based pricing optimization to enhance their pricing teams and be a strong player in the modern market.

 Machine Learning in Pricing Models

 The main dilemma for retail teams when trying to accurately price their products is when they attempt to tackle this question: What is a fair price for this item considering the market, the current time of year, demand, and the product’s attributes?
 This question is insanely hard to answer correctly, because these factors are constantly changing.

 Depending on the product, they can change in a matter of minutes, especially in the eCommerce market.
 This is why retailers like Amazon change the prices of their products millions of times per day.
 For retailers that are not as large as Amazon, however, doing so is painstakingly difficult.
 They are left with no choice but to compromise; either don’t consider many factors in order to change the prices in a timely manner, or consider as many factors as possible and hope that the market hasn’t changed too much by the time prices are set.